DeskDirector/docs/docs/features/forms/dynamic_field.md

 Q: What if the identifier is essential and it is more than 50 chars?
 What can we do about it?
 A: You can hash those identifiers into a fixed length, then store inside a key value pair data table.

+Q: What if dynamic field is required, but given API is broken or throw error?
+A: Form should allow submit ticket without answer been full filled, error should be submit alongside with ticket.